The second stage of DOORS – Digital Incubator for Museums supports 20 museums across Europe in the implementation of their digital pilots.

-In this innovation area, some museums dive into audience analysis and understanding to improve their segmentation models, design more complex and personalised user journeys, services and cultural offers, or attract new, more diverse audiences.
-Others focus on engaging audiences by experimenting with the visitor experiences, whether by building bridges between the online and onsite, bringing collections outside out of the traditional museum space, or augmenting the exploration of onsite collections with digital content.
+In this innovation area, museums dove into audience analysis to improve their segmentation models, design more complex, personalised user journeys, services, and cultural offers, or attract new, diverse audiences.
+Others focused on engaging audiences by experimenting with the visitor experiences, whether by bridging between the online and onsite, bringing collections outside of the traditional museum space, or augmenting the exploration of onsite collections with digital content.

 Digital Audience Analysis – Audience segmentation based on user motivation

-The Neanderthal Museum in Germany will leverage the learnings gathered from the digital offers developed during the pandemic to refine their audience research and segmentation.
-The museum will define digital user segments based on motivation by generating and evaluating onsite and offsite data.
+The Neanderthal Museum in Germany leveraged the learnings from their pandemic-time digital offers to refine their audience research and segmentation.
+The museum defined digital user segments based on motivation by generating and evaluating onsite and offsite data.
 This classification model sets the foundation for a more accurate user segmentation which can help create more purposeful and relevant content and allow for more economical use of resources in future digital projects.

 Museo Civico Vignola Augusta Redorici Roffi (IT)

-Museo Civico Vignola Augusta Redorici Roffi wants to build bridges between the museum site and its history-imbued surroundings.
-The development of a web app is intended to rebuild the community around the museum, by connecting the exhibition rooms to the open-air museum along the Panaro River.
-It will allow visitors to enjoy the collections of the museum in different spaces, making it easier for them to place the collections in real-life contexts and contribute to sharing knowledge.
-The web app will act as an addition or an alternative to the museum visit, as audiences explore the collections in the traditional or the less traditional – though equally rich in traces of an ancient past – museum space.
+Museo Civico Vignola Augusta Redorici Roffi connected the museum with its history-imbued surroundings.
+The web app aims to rebuild the community around the museum, connecting the exhibition rooms to the open-air museum along the Panaro River.
+It allows visitors to enjoy the collections in different spaces, and place them in real-life contexts.
+The web app is an addition or an alternative to the museum visit, as audiences can explore the collections in the traditional or the less traditional – though equally rich in traces of an ancient past – museum space.

 The Regional Museum Goriški Muzej (SI)

-The Regional Museum Goriški Muzej will develop an interactive web-based augmented reality application that includes photos from the museum’s archive to give locals and foreign visitors a chance to explore the city and its evolution in time.
-More than an AR travel guide, the web-based app will be designed with co-creation in mind and will allow locals to comment on the different locations, adding their memories and knowledge about them.
-Besides awakening memories, the app encourages locals to contribute to the living archive of the city as they leave traces in the form of images and comments.
+For locals and visitors to be able to explore the city and its evolution over time, The Regional Museum Goriški Muzej developed an interactive web-based augmented reality application with photos from the museum’s archive.
+More than an AR travel guide, the web-based app was designed with co-creation in mind and allows locals to comment, and add their memories and knowledge about different locations.
+Besides awakening memories, the app encourages locals to contribute to the living archive of the city and leave traces in the form of images and comments.

 Innovation in Audience Analysis and Engagement

-The Estonian War Museum (EWM) wants to reinvent their service delivery (including exposition, events and communication) to increase the numbers and levels of engagement of young visitors.
-The project will start with an in-depth analysis of potential young audiences and come up with the most engaging formats to attract and engage them.
-To reach out to young audiences, the museum will also try to increase their visibility with communication campaigns tailored for the channels most used by youngsters.
-The project aligns with the museum’s overall goal of effectively contributing to the objectives of the Estonian National Defence Development Plan (ENDDP) that stresses the conception of comprehensive national defence.
+The Estonian War Museum (EWM) reinvented its service delivery (including exposition, events, and communication) to increase the numbers and levels of engagement of young visitors.
+The project started with an in-depth analysis of potential young audiences in search of engaging formats.
+The museum increased its visibility with communication campaigns tailored to channels most used by youngsters.
+The project aligned with the museum’s overall goal of contributing to the objectives of the Estonian National Defence Development Plan (ENDDP) focused on the conception of comprehensive national defence.

-The Arboretum Volcji Potok proposes an e-park guide augmented with gamification elements as a new, innovative and entertaining way for families with children to explore the park and connect with nature.
-The virtual guide will communicate content about points of interest via a chat and audio interface.
-Alongside the story, text, illustrations, photographs, videos, games and puzzles will highlight points of interest, different types of plants, animals, landmarks, and history.
-A two-way communication format that allows users to complete tasks and receive rewards, will make the visit an interactive, enticing and memorable experience.
+The Arboretum Volcji Potok created an e-park guide augmented with gamification elements as a new, innovative, and entertaining way for families with children to explore the park and connect with nature.
+The virtual guide shares information and facts via a chat and audio interface.
+Alongside the story, text, illustrations, photographs, videos, games, and puzzles highlight points of interest, different types of plants, animals, landmarks, and history.
+A two-way communication format allows users to complete tasks and receive rewards, making the visit an interactive, enticing, and memorable experience.

 Be A Part – encourage engagement in digital education